 - 2016 Top 50 women in tech in Europe

-With 20+ years experience in academia Sue is also an accomplished academic manager and research centre director with more than 40 publications and a PhD in software engineering.
+Sue is an accomplished academic manager and research centre director, with more than 40 publications and a PhD in software engineering under her belt.

 Sue is well known for her successful online and offline campaigning and activism around digital social inclusion and Saving Bletchley Park.
 Sue is a frequent public speaker, a social media-holic, mum of four and grandmother of one.